Petition: Stop Criterion Building THREE NEW TOWERS

 Criterion still owes Merton Council nearly £3 million - the cost of the scaffolding that the Council was forced to erect to keep residents safe after one of the glass panes fell from the building and smashed on the pavement below.

-We think it's ridiculous that Criterion believe they can build three new towers in our community when they cannot even take care of the tower they have currently.
+We think it's ridiculous that Criterion believes they can build three new towers in our community when they cannot even take care of the tower they have currently.

-Criterion have informed local Councillors that they will be holding two consultation events on 16th July at 7pm and 17th July at 1pm and we will provide more information on how to attend once we have received it.
+Criterion have informed local Councillors that they will be holding two consultation events on 3rd July at 7pm and 4th July at 1pm.

 Your local Labour Councillors have won this campaign against Criterion before, thanks to the help of local people who raised their voices who spoke out against their proposals.
 Now we need your help once again.